Discover more from Eigen Values

 Very few, if any, analysts have considered the impact of high energy prices and net zero policies on productivity growth.
 This is odd because another big event happened in 2008: the introduction of the Climate Change Act (CCA).
 The CCA originally sought to reduce UK CO2 emissions by 60% from 1990 levels by 2050.
 Since then, the scale of ambition has increased and the target is now Net Zero by 2050.
 This article looks at the role net zero policies have played in creating the UK’s productivity problem and the impact on the wider economy and society.

-Correlation Between High Energy Prices and Productivity Growth
+High Energy Prices Correlated to Low Productivity Growth

 As was discussed in an earlier article, net zero policies have driven the growth of renewables that in turn have pushed up electricity prices.
 There is a strong inverse relationship between energy costs and productivity growth.
 The combination of the OECD data used in Figure 2 above with the BEIS international industrial electricity costs (Table 5.3.1) used in the earlier article linked above is shown in Figure 3.